Skip to Content

-Amboseli is one of Kenya’s most popular parks, and offers great wildlife viewing.
+Amboseli National Park is one of Kenya’s most popular destinations and offers great wildlife viewing.
 The park is famous for its elephants, but most big safari animals can be spotted here.
-Black rhino has become extinct, but the other four of the Big Five are present.
-The plains support an abundance of large herbivores including wildebeest, Burchell's zebra and Grant's and Thomson's gazelle.
+While black rhino is no longer found in Amboseli, and leopard are very rarely seen, the other three of the Big Five are present.
+The open plains can be excellent for seeing cheetah.
+The plains also support an abundance of large herbivores, including wildebeest, plains zebra, and Grant's and Thomson's gazelle.

 Abundant